mbarbin/provider/doc/docs/tutorials/getting-started/README.md

 end
 ```

 Notice how we've slightly changed the beginning of the implementation of `print_files_with_ext`.
-This time around, we are finding the module `Reader` by doing an interface lookup, based on the Trait we are interested in.
+This time around, we are finding the module `Reader` by doing an handler lookup, based on the Trait we are interested in.

 The rest of the implementation hasn't actually changed one bit compared to our first functor example.
 You can get further convinced by this last sentence, considering the following tweak: